sourcebots/sbot/docs/source/tutorials/using-your-kit.rst

     r.motor_board.motors[0].power = x

-Will set the power of the motor connected to output will set the power of the motor connected to output 0 (the ``motors[0]`` part) on the motor board to ``x``, where ``x`` is a value between ``-1`` and ``1``, inclusive.
+will set the power of the
+motor connected to output 0 (the ``motors[0]`` part) on the motor board to ``x``, where ``x`` is a value between ``-1`` and ``1``, inclusive.